MicrosoftDocs/azure-databases-docs/articles/cosmos-db/concepts-limits.md

 Once an operation like query reaches the execution timeout or response size limit, it returns a page of results and a continuation token to the client to resume execution.
 There's no practical limit on the duration a single query can run across pages/continuations.

 Azure Cosmos DB uses HMAC for authorization.
-You can use either a primary key, or a [resource token](secure-access-to-data.md) for fine-grained access control to resources.
+You can use a primary key for fine-grained access control to resources.
 These resources can include containers, partition keys, or items.
 The following table lists limits for authorization tokens in Azure Cosmos DB.

 | Resource | Limit |
 | --- | --- |